 If a story is rejected, a detailed description explaining the rejection will be provided.
 The Product Owner should ask themselves these questions to describe the problem/s:

 - What did I expect and what did actually happen?

 - What cases worked and what cases didn't work as expected?

 - Was the interface clear enough to understand what was going on?

-- Did you test many cases and it failed with an edge case?
+- Did I test many cases and it failed with an edge case?

-If possible, describe the exact scenario and steps that you took to find a problem with the user story.
-If you think that adding a screenshot will help, you should add it as a comment after you reject the story.
+If possible, a description of the exact scenario and steps that were taken to find a problem with the user story should be provided.
+If adding a screenshot or a video would help, one should be added as a comment before the story is rejected.

 Step 7: Restarting a rejected user story